 [As appeared on BostonHerald.com] It’s that dreamy time of year—days are longer and the promise of summer is right around the corner.
 It is also the time of year that you are most at risk for sun damage.
 With "National Sunscreen Day" just around the corner, how are you protecting yourself from those harsh UV rays?

-This is great news since skin cancer is the most common form of cancer in the United States, according to the Centers for Disease Control and Prevention (CDC).
+When you're young and seeking that tan beach glow, sun damage isn't the first thought on your mind.
+Living the carefree beach life is fun but can result in some serious damage to your skin if you don't have the right skincare protection.
+One of those effects of sun damage is skin cancer.
+It is the most common form of cancer in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Current estimates indicate one in every five Americans will be diagnosed with some type of skin cancer in their lifetime.
-That fact is a key reason May is Skin Cancer Detection and Prevention month.

 The broad term “skin cancer” encompasses several different types of cancer including the three most common skin cancers: basal cell, squamous cell, and melanoma.
 All three types are generally caused by excess exposure to ultraviolet (UV) light.
 Typically, we are exposed to UV light from the sun, but we can also encounter it by using tanning beds or sunlamps.